The co-Hopfian property of surface braid groups: Superinjective maps from into

-As an application of the last two lemmas, we prove the following property on a superinjective map from $\calcp_n(S)$ into $\calcp(S)$ in the case $p=2$.
-Subsequently, we prove an analogous property in the case $p\geq 3$.
+As an application of the last two lemmas, we prove the following property on a superinjective map from $\calcp_n(S)$ into $\calcp(S)$ in the case of $p=2$.
+Subsequently, we prove an analogous property in the case of $p\geq 3$.

 \begin{lem} Let $S=S_{g, 2}$ be a surface with $g\geq 2$, and let $\phi \colon \calcp_n(S)\to \calcp(S)$ be a superinjective map.
 Let $a$ and $b$ be non-separating 1-HBPs in $S$ such that \begin{itemize} \item $a$ and $b$ are disjoint; and \item if we choose a curve $\alpha$ in $a$ and a curve $\beta$ in $b$, then $S_{\{ \alpha, \beta \}}$ is connected. \end{itemize} Then the HBPs $\phi(a)$ and $\phi(b)$ are not equivalent. \end{lem}